Ab-khan367/Ab-khan367/README.md

 ## 🚀 About Me

-- 🎯 Currently learning **Deep Learning, Computer Vision, and Recommender Systems**
+- 🎯 Currently learning Generative and Agentic AI
 - 💡 Experienced in **Machine Learning, Data Analysis, SQL, and Visualization (Tableau, Matplotlib, Seaborn)**
 - 🧠 Completed internships as a **Data Science Intern** and **Machine Learning Intern**
-- 🛠️ Building projects using **Python, FastAPI, MongoDB, Express, and React**
+- 🛠️ Building projects using **Python, FastAPI, MongoDB, streamlit,
 - 🌱 Exploring **AI deployment, model optimization, and mobile integration with Kivy & Flutter**
 - ✨ Always curious to learn new technologies and collaborate on innovative projects